Where do we stand with Transit Overlay District rezoning on New Bern Avenue?

 How can elements from this model be applied to New Bern Avenue?

-Land banking:
+Land banking: |

+WakeUP has been hearing from our community partners that land banking would work well along New Bern Avenue to keep homes in the hands of families instead of investment companies.
 The City of Raleigh has recently begun an effort to bank land along New Bern Avenue, including Zack’s Grocery Mart and adjacent properties on the corner of New Bern Ave and Raleigh Blvd as well as the formerly state-owned DMV headquarters property.
+With private market developers and investors swarming downtown Raleigh, it is a major win for the City to secure this land for affordable housing and needed services. |

-Community partnerships:
+Community partnerships: |

 Several organizations are already working towards a community-minded vision for New Bern Avenue, such as churches and community partners providing services to families, affordable housing developers like DHIC building affordable and mixed-income units for seniors and families, home repair nonprofits like Habitat for Humanity and Rebuilding Together, and advocacy groups like Southeast Raleigh Promise.
+Greater communication and collaboration among these groups, the City of Raleigh, institutional partners, and the broader community could help shape the change and development already happening in the region to be directed by community interests instead of by the private market. |

-Living harmoniously:
+Living harmoniously: |

 It is not news to anyone that Wake County is rapidly growing, and southeast Raleigh is no exception.
 Intentional engagement between new residents, who may be accustomed to living differently than existing residents, can reduce conflicts over issues of culture and economic class.
+Opportunities for the new and old residents to come together to serve the community can encourage new residents to learn and appreciate the history of their new neighborhood, while allowing long-time residents to continue to feel comfortable and empowered in their beloved community. |

 While the provisions in the TOD policy and other anti-displacement efforts such as the 2030 Comprehensive Plan Amendments (which passed recommendation by the Planning Commission!), there is always room to improve policies and programs to have a more community-centric approach.
 It’s time for a “yes AND” approach to Wake County’s growth and development.